 Today was one of those beautiful day where sunshine is intoxicating and rich with warmth as the rays brush along Paris.
-Young children were drinking it up with a hunger that could not be matched.
-One in particular had ached for it the most, his maroon locks shone in the sunlight as he laughed and played with his best friend.
+Young children were drinking it up completely, and one in particular had ached for it the most, his brown ginger locks shone in the sunlight as he laughed and played with his best friend.
 They ran through the thick trees of the nearby forest, playing 'pirates', the young Viscount's favorite game.
 The date was 1822, May 23.

 "Albert!
 Please wait for me!" a voice echoed through the brush.